gabriel-98d/CCPS530-Term-Project/README.md

 - weatherapp.ejs

-Once successfully logged in, user will have access to localhost to 'http://localhost:3000/weatherapp' where they can see weather related info for cities mentioned above.
+Once successfully logged in, user will have access to 'http://localhost:3000/weatherapp' where they can see weather related info for cities mentioned above.